tytydraco/yessleep/out/Im_only_allowed_to_see_my_girlfriend_during_the_day_NEVER_AT_NIGHT_Part_1.md

 That day, Elisa organically charms everyone the way she had charmed me.
 Or so I thought.

 The time comes for Elisa and I to leave, but I’m having a little trouble wrapping up conversations.
 Elisa tells me to stay, take the train back.
 She will ride with Ronaldo so she can get to work.
-She works every weekend.
+She works the weekend nights too.
 I appreciate how thoughtful she is and love her fiery independence.
 When I wave off to her in the car, the flood of family input on my girlfriend bubbles up.

-“*I’m* in love with her!”
-Mom says.
+“*I’m* in love with her!
+She is so exotic…” Mom says.

 “She’s definitely a keeper,” resounds Dad.